isomerpages/moe-oneschoolbus/_guides-for-school-staff/Getting Started for School Users.md

 3. Upon successful login, you will be redirected to the OSB students page for your school which will look like the screenshot above.
 ![](/images/osbschoolloginissue.png)

-4. If you receive an error like `You do not have permissions to access to the school bus appliction` as shown above, you will need to request for access from the MIMS dashboard.
+4. If you receive an error like **You do not have permissions to access to the school bus application** as shown above, you will need to request for access from the MIMS dashboard.
 You may refer to this page for more information:

 5. The following Personnel should have default access to OSB (by MIMS from Nov ‘22).